SanthoshUthiraKumar/Exp-7-Synchornous-counters-/README.md

 ### PROGRAM
 ```
-Program for flipflops  and verify its truth table in quartus using Verilog programming.
+Program for Synchornous Counters and verify its truth table in quartus using Verilog programming.
 Developed by: Santhosh U
 RegisterNumber:  22009224